morrisfranken/argparse/Readme.md

 ```

 # Enums
-On of the reasons for creating this library was to natively support Enums using [magic_enum](https://github.com/Neargye/magic_enum), if it is found on the system, Argparse supports automatic conversion from commandline to `enum`.
+One of the reasons for creating this library was to natively support Enums using [magic_enum](https://github.com/Neargye/magic_enum), if it is found on the system, Argparse supports automatic conversion from commandline to `enum`.
 E.g. consider the following example

 ```c++
 enum Color {